 Pregnancy is a crucial time for any woman, and if you’re pregnant, you must take good care of yourself and eat healthy.
-Your pregnancy diet must include veggies, whole grains, fruits, and dry fruits.
-These foods are nutritious and a must-have, but then there are certain foods that may or may not be good for your health, which you should avoid.
-In this article, we will discuss one fruit- figs. If you enjoy eating anjeer, you must learn whether or not it’s safe to make it to your pregnancy diet.
+Your pregnancy diet should include veggies, whole grains, fruits, and dry fruits.
+These foods are nutritious and a must-have, but then there are certain foods that may not be good for your health, which you should avoid.
+This could be due to various concerns such as being unsafe for pregnancy or the baby or harmful in excessive amounts.
+If you enjoy eating figs, it is essential to check if it is safe to eat anjeer in pregnancy.
+This article will give you information on whether or not it’s safe to add this fruit to your pregnancy diet.

 Also Read: Eating Apple while Pregnant